tonykieling/clockinJS/README.md

 # **Clockin.js**
 More information, please, check at https://clockinjs.herokuapp.com/about

 ### **The project**
 This project is aimed to have a system with users, clients, clockins and invoices.
 It will allow:
  - register clients
- - punch work times
+ - punch in work hours
- - generate invoice and manage them
+ - generate invoices and manage them

 ### **Dependencies:**
   - express